Tuberculosis: thoracic manifestations

 0 images remaining

-There is gross enlargement and necrosis of retro-oesophageal lymph nodes in the mid-posterior mediastinum over a length of 80mm with symmetrical distribution either side of the thoracic vertebrae.
+There is gross enlargement and necrosis of retro-esophageal lymph nodes in the mid-posterior mediastinum over a length of 80mm with symmetrical distribution either side of the thoracic vertebrae.
 Several small necrotic pre vascular and a 13mm aortopulmonary necrotic node is also demonstrated.
 There is bony involvement with the destruction of the left posterior vertebral body of T8.
 No obvious extension into the neural canal.
 The lesion margins appear sclerotic with sclerosis also involving the vertebral body of T7 in the absence of a destructive lesion.
 There is no apparent disc involvement.

 There are multiple broad-based pleural thickenings predominantly involving the posterior wall of both lungs more severe on the left.
 Atelectasis involving the left lower lobe with associated small left pleural effusion is demonstrated.
 No evidence of a cavitating lesion or scarring.
 Ground-glass opacities are seen involving the base of the right upper lobe.
 Abdominal viscera demonstrated within the limits of this study appear normal.
 No suspicious soft tissue or bony lesion demonstrated.